-2) Driving instructors at schools get work because the school spends millions on adverts.
+2) Driving instructors at schools get work because the school spends lots of money on adverts.

 Which of those two reasons is the best for choosing an instructor?

 Driving schools are sometimes nothing more than a bunch of bad driving instructors hiding behind a name.